catka/m2gi-mobile/README.md

 ## Firestore Documents
 ### accountInfo
-Contains account information, including firebase user uid, pseudonym (used to identify users when sharing), language and a profile photo url.
+An connected application user has an associated firebase user uid - this serves as the unique document Id for the accountInfo document.
+This document contains information specific to the connected user including their pseudonym (used to identify users when sharing), language and a profile photo url.

 The photo url is typically a link to a photo stored in the following locations:

 + <b>Firebase</b>  (https://firebasestorage....): For uploaded photos in the application i.e. taken by camera or uploaded from file.
-+ <b>Google</b>    (https://lh3.googleusercont.): For uploaded photos on linked to a google account
++ <b>Google</b>    (https://lh3.googleusercont.): For uploaded photos linked to a google account
-+ <b>Facebook</b>  (https://graph.facebook.....): For uploaded photos on linked to a facebook account
++ <b>Facebook</b>  (https://graph.facebook.....): For uploaded photos linked to a facebook account

 ### lists
-Lists contain name, owner accountInfo reference, description, sharing information (read & write) & todos document collection.
+Lists contain name, owner accountInfo reference, description, sharing information (read & write) & a todos document collection.

-#### Sharing
-Both read and write are collections of references to accountInfo documents.
+Both read and write properties are collections of references to accountInfo documents.
 This allows easy identification of shared users with the accountInfo document Id equal to the firebase user uid.

 #### todos
-Contains the name, description, created date, if it's done and location information (address and corresponding geopoint)
+Contains the name, description, created date, if it's done and location information (address and corresponding lat & long geopoint).

 ## Firestore Rules

-See Microsoft Teams channel *Group 2* file uploads for the commented firestore rule code included in firestore for lists, todos and accountInfo.
+See Microsoft Teams channel *Group 2* file uploads for the commented firestore rule code included in firestore to restrict access to lists, todos and accountInfo.

 ## Ionic application